top of page

 🟦 1.
 Visualize “Production Volume × Defect Rate” by Product

-• X-axis: Production volume
+• Production volume

-• Y-axis: Defect rate
+• Defect rate

-• Products with high production volume
+• Have high production volume, and

-In other words, the products that cause the greatest loss to the company.
+—in other words, the products that cause the greatest loss to the company.

 🟦 2.
 Deep dive into the top products and classify defect types